adeelahmed2005goolecompk-cmyk/Python-Notes-From-Bsics-to-advance/README.md

 ```

-# THIS IS THE OUTPUT IMAGE:
+**THIS IS THE OUTPUT IMAGE:**

 ![Alt Text](534.jpg)

-# 2nd Code-) With Theory:

-# Theory: Drawing Shapes and Text Using OpenCV in Python:
+**Drawing Shapes and Text Using OpenCV in Python:**

-This program demonstrates how to draw geometric shapes and text on an image using the OpenCV library in Python.
+***This program demonstrates how to draw geometric shapes and text on an image using the OpenCV library in Python.
 OpenCV provides built-in functions to draw primitives such as rectangles, circles, lines, arrows, ellipses, and text.
 These drawing operations are commonly used in computer vision for annotation, object detection visualization, and debugging.
-The program first imports NumPy and OpenCV, which are required for image creation and manipulation.
+The program first imports NumPy and OpenCV, which are required for image creation and manipulation.***

-***CODE WITH EVERY LINES INTRO:***

-# codes intro:
+**codes intro:**

 import numpy as np